syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if number is not a valid binary number, or if number contains more than 10 characters.
+&#35;NUM! - occurs if number is not a valid binary number, or if number contains more than 10 characters.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/23.png](Calculate-functions_images/Calculate-functions_img91.png)

+_BIN2DEC_

 ### BIN2OCT